Skip to content

 Overview

-The face CLI provides commands to validate, compile, serve, and build Dataface dashboards.
+The dft CLI provides commands to validate, compile, serve, and build Dataface dashboards.
 All commands work with your existing dbt project and Semantic Layer configuration.

 Getting Help